cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

-Usually, the bytes sitting in `code` would *not* be executable, because they are part of the call stack; but in our Makefile we pass the option "`-z execstack`" to `gcc`, which says to make the stack memory segment executable.
+Usually, the bytes sitting in `code` would *not* be executable, because they are part of the call stack; but in our Makefile we pass the option "`-z execstack`" to GCC, which says to make the stack memory segment executable.
 Line 29 then invokes that function pointer, just as if it were a normal function, and that will execute the code.